francescocopelli/GCTA_ASE_2024-2025/README.md

 ## Preliminary step

-For compatibility reasons you will have to run a script in order to make sure that the project can run without any issues even if you are using Windows or Linux.
+For compatibility reasons you will have to run a script in order to make sure that the project can run without any issues if you are using either Windows or Linux.
 See the explanation section below for more information.
 Follow these steps:

 1. **Run the `tool.py` script**:
    This script will automatically convert all `.sh` files in the project from `CRLF` to `LF`.